olioskar/pico8-dev-env/README.md

 # PICO-8 Development Environment

-A comprehensive, self-contained PICO-8 development environment optimized for external editors and fantasy console immersion.
+Self-contained PICO-8 lite development environment.

 ## 🎯 What This Is

 A **complete PICO-8 development setup** that provides:

-- **🎮 Fantasy Console Immersion**: Clean PICO-8 experience with only cart directories visible
-- **📝 External Editor Optimized**: Perfect for Warp, VS Code, or any text editor
-- **⚡ Just-Based Automation**: Simple, powerful task automation with `just` commands
+- **⚡ Just-Based Automation**: Simple task automation with `just` commands
 - **📦 Fully Portable**: Copy entire directory to any macOS machine and it works
-- **🧹 Organized Workflow**: Clear separation of development vs downloaded carts
+- **🧹 Organized Structure**: Store templates in templates

 ## 🏗️ Directory Structure